tralahtek/ussd_engine/docs/quick_start.rst

         "serviceCode": "312"}'
         "http://{your_host}/{you_path}/africastalking_gateway"

-    - To create your own Ussd View.
+    - To create your own USSD view, you can use this as an example.
             .. autoclass:: ussd.core.UssdView